Strathclyde Partnership for Transport: Strathclyde rail services

 SPT is no longer involved in the everyday operation of the rail network.
 The rolling stock was operated on behalf of SPT by First ScotRail (also part of FirstGroup) until 31 March 2015.
 Since 1 April 2022, Scottish Government-owned ScotRail have operated rail services.

-In August 2008 the Scottish Government's agency Transport Scotland announced that all ScotRail trains (including from the Strathclyde Partnership for Transport) would be eventually repainted in a new, blue livery with white Saltire markings on the carriage ends.
-This will, in due course, lead to the elimination of the distinctive SPT carmine and cream livery from trains.
-In the Autumn of 2008 some trains, including the Class 156, 314 and 318 have had their "SPT Rail" logos removed.
-In February 2018 ScotRail announced that over the year the 1979 vintage Class 314 will be withdrawn from service as the new Class 385 enters service.
-As of January 2020, no passenger rolling stock carries the SPT carmine and cream livery following withdrawal of the Class 314s in December 2019 and the last Class 318, 318 268 being reliveried in 2017.
+In August 2008 the Scottish Government's agency Transport Scotland announced that all ScotRail trains (including former SPT services) would be repainted in Transport Scotland blue livery with white Saltire markings on the carriage ends, and SPT Rail branding and the carmine and cream livery were removed.
+In February 2018 ScotRail announced that the 1979 Class 314 trains were to be withdrawn from service and replaced by the Class 385.

-The rolling stock used and in use in the SPT area is as follows:

-Current

-The table below summarises the various lines and routes:

-On the Argyle and North Clyde lines, each station has an automated announcement system.